Jully-xiaoman/FAMED/README.md

-# MELORA
+# FAMED

-**MELORA: Medication Recommendation with Long and Short Patient Health State Adaptively Fusion**
+**FAMED: Medication Recommendation with Long and Short Patient Health State Adaptively Fusion**

 For reproduction of medication prediction results in our paper, see instructions below.